Big Single Mini

 - Lindy Fralin® Original Design

-The Big Single Mini® is directly in-between the tone of our Fralin P-92 and our Fralin Twangmaster®.
+The Big Single Mini® is in-between the tone of our P-92 and our Twangmaster®.
 It has a beefier, bolder tone than our Twangmaster®, but cleaner than our P-92.
-Treble strings sound warm and fat, and wound strings sound bright, like all single-coil pickups.
-We can wind these pickups with either 42 or 43 gauge wire.
-42-gauge wire will sound cleaner and brighter, and work well with 250K Pots.
-43-gauge wire will sound thicker and darker and can work well with 500K pots.
-The Big Single Mini® Sounds bouncy, rich, and full.
-Great for either clean playing or distortion, this pickup will break up a little earlier than our Twangmaster®, and is great for anyone looking for a slimmer-sounding P-92.
+Treble strings sound warm and round, and wound strings sound bright, like all single-coil pickups.
+We can wind these pickups to two different outputs: Big Single 42 and Big Single 43.

 - Which Output do I choose?
 The 42 Gauge set will sound more like a traditional Fender.
 Cleaner, clearer, yet still with a thick midrange.
-The 43 Gauge set will lean a bit towards a Humbucker by being thicker, and darker with more output.
+The 43 Gauge set will lean a bit towards a Humbucker by being thicker and darker with more output.

 - What lead do I choose?
-This depends on your guitar and a few other things.
-Gibson Lead: Go with this if installing a set into a Gibson-style instrument, where each pickup has it’s respective volume pot.
-2-Conductor: Go with this lead if buying a Single, or installing into a Fender-Style instrument.
+Your choice of lead depends on your guitar and a few other things.
+Gibson Lead: Go with this if installing a set into a Gibson-style instrument, where each pickup has its own volume pot.
+2-Conductor: Go with this lead if buying a Single, or installing into a Fender-style instrument.

 - What’s the String Spacing?
-We can accommodate up to 2-1/4?.
+We can accommodate up to 2-1/4″.

 - What Pot do I use?
 250K for the 42 Gauge version, and 500K for the 43 Gauge version.